 Then I tied the other end of the loins:

 I rolled the meat through the excess grilling sauce on the cutting board to get it good and coated.
-Now time to go get the grill ready.

 I prepared a quarter of a chimney of coals and put them on the right side of the Chargriller since the chimney is on the left so the smoke will travel over the meat on its way out of the grill.
 I put a few fresh coals on the pile to act as insulation between the raging hot coals and the chunk of apricot wood: